Mavericks vs. Pelicans Prediction & Picks - November 12

 Mavericks vs. Pelicans Prediction & Picks: Line, Spread, Over/Under - November 12

-The New Orleans Pelicans (4-5) are 2.5-point underdogs as they try to turn around a four-game losing streak when they host the Dallas Mavericks (7-2) on Sunday, November 12, 2023 at Smoothie King Center.
+The New Orleans Pelicans (4-5) are 2.5-point underdogs as they attempt to break a four-game losing streak when they host the Dallas Mavericks (7-2) on Sunday, November 12, 2023 at Smoothie King Center.
 The game airs at 7:00 PM ET on BSNO and BSSW.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!